What is Intelligent Scoring?

 Answering these questions with a score that encompasses multiple avenues of data—both internal and external—means you can focus on taking action to improve your digital customer service channels and your internal systems to better meet customer expectations.
-Your goal is to ultimately remain competitive, and by using an Intelligent Score, you can focus on executing your strategy rather than analysing your data.
+Your goal is to ultimately remain competitive, and by using an Intelligent Score, you can focus on executing your strategy rather than analyzing your data.

 Using Intelligent Scoring for business improvement

 Get a better read of digital customer service channels

 Analyzing your digital customer service channels and your internal data on customer interactions can be incredibly time-consuming to manually score.
 Intelligent Scoring with a system such as Qualtrics + Clarabridge can help you to automate these processes to free up your team’s time to focus on tweaks and improvements.

 Intelligent Scoring can also take into account a far wider range of channels.
 Creating a unified scoring system that’s omni-channel and can encompass all of your data sources means you spend less time finding the insights, and more time taking action.

 Intelligent Scoring can also be made much more effective than manual scoring with machine learning engines that can utilize natural language understanding (NLU) to source relevant information, no matter where it is.